gingemonster/pxt-microbit/docs/projects/infection.md

  *
  * A player will transmit the disease if close enough (RSSI)
  * and with a certain probability (TRANSMISSIONPROB).
- * During the incudation phase (INCUBATION), the player does not show any sign
+ * During the incubation phase (INCUBATION), the player does not show any sign
  * of illness.
 After that phase, the sad face shows up.
  *
  * The game will automatically stop once all players are dead or healthy.
 The master can